 Saint Leo psychology professor Dr. Tammy Zacchilli says the notion that the only career path for psychology majors is through graduate school is one of the biggest misconceptions about psychology.

 A versatile field of study

-“In reality, psychology is one of the most versatile degrees of study,” said Dr. Farris.
+“In reality, psychology is one of the most versatile degrees of study,” said Dr. Zacchilli.
 “It enhances your marketability and prepares you for work in more diverse settings than just about any other degree – from business and law to education and social services.”